- Does Assault Require Physical Contact?

 Working with a personal injury lawyer can help you recover financially from your injury and suffering.

-Illinois law deems acts of sexual penetration and use of force or threat of force to manifest sexual aggression as criminal sexual assault.
+State sexual assualt laws usually include in the definition any act of sexual penetration and use of force or threat of force to manifest sexual aggression.
 These crimes become aggravated when the aggressor uses a deadly weapon, causes severe injury or death, or attacks a disabled person or someone over 60.

 Sexual assaults are egregious and may call for medical attention and therapy.
 Seeking financial compensation ensures the victim rehabilitates physically and mentally without risking financial ruin.